Sacred Heart College (Adelaide)

 Sacred Heart College is an independent Catholic secondary school, located in the Adelaide beachside suburb of Somerton Park, South Australia and in the suburb of Mitchell Park, in South Australia, Australia.
 Focused on teaching in the Marist Brothers tradition, the school enrols students from Years 10 to 12.

 Sacred Heart is known for its Australian rules football teams, cultivating thorough athletes since its establishment.
 It has an annual Intercollegiate match against its cross-town rival, Rostrevor College, which is a notable event in the South Australian Catholic Schools sports calendar.

 The school also has an annual exchange with Assumption College in Kilmore, Victoria, which entails music and performing arts performances, debating, social and several sporting competitions.

-History

-In 1897 the Marist Brothers of Adelaide were formally invited by Archbishop John O'Reily to establish an all-boys school in Port Adelaide.
-The first principal of the school was Brother Stephen DeBourg- the college recognising his achievements through the dedication of the Brother Stephen DeBourg Performing Arts Centre in 2008.

-Due to the increasing popularity of the school, Sacred Heart High was relocated to the current site at Somerton Park; this was subsequent to two previous changes in location within the first ten years of its commencement.
-In 1914 the Marist Brothers acquired Paringa Hall in Somerton Park, the residence of a wealthy pastoralist James Francis Cudmore who had died in 1912.
-The school was renamed Sacred Heart College (from what?) and it established extensive facilities for its period, as well as the notable college chapel.
-During its erection the college provided schooling for day students and boarders from Years 4 to Leaving Honours.

-In 1977 Sacred Heart College became part of the SW Region scheme and evolved into a senior college catering for the final three years of study.
-Today, Sacred Heart College Senior is a coeducational senior college for approximately 1,000 students in Years 10 – 12 and continuously upholds the largest graduating class in South Australia.